ustwo/videoplayback-ios/README.md

 > As a developer I would like to use the VIPER design pattern to build reusable modules

-Since displaying video content in iOS is not as simple as it seems we  decided to build a swift wrapper around the AVFoundation framework, specifically aiming to make downloading and playing video content easier for iOS developers
+We then decided to experiment with VIPER & the AVFoundation framework.
+Displaying video content in iOS is not as simple as it seems we  decided to build a swift wrapper around the AVFoundation framework, specifically aiming to make downloading and playing video content easier for iOS developers

 ## Communication